mfrailis/DAS/CONFIGURE.md

 In order to configure and build the DAS system you need to edit some configuration files:

-  * config.json : is located in the configure directory and contains the basic information about the database, the way the data is persisted, and the reference of the ddl files.
+  * config.json : is located in the configure directory under the DAS source directory and contains the basic information about the database, the way the data is persisted, and the reference of the ddl files.

   * access.json : is located in the .das directory in the $HOME of each user who runs the das library.
 This file contains the credentials for the databases which the user has access.

-  * ddl.xml : the files located in the ddl directory, in XML format which define the data model.
+  * ddl.xml : the files located in the ddl directory under the DAS source directory, in XML format which define the data model.

 ## config.json ##